rdelian/ElementUI-UMG-Kit/README.md

 ## How to change the styles?

 In your blueprint widget, click an element and it will have a _"Style"_ property that can be changed and allow only styles specific to that element.
-Or to create a new one beside the Common UI Style, search for `ELMT`
+Or to create a new one besides the Common UI Style, search for `ELMT`

 See `UMGELMTKit/Content/Interface/Style/`